ferociousfox/React-wk1-2/notes.md

       * this tells Webpack to locate files with specific extentions.

 * _Babel_
-   have to stop and go pick up my daughter, time spent up to now is 5 hrs ten minutes
+   have to stop and go pick up my daughter, time spent up ^to now is 5 hrs ten minutes^ ^resuming work now^